The Directive on security of network and information systems (NIS Directive/NIS Regulations)

 - Notify the relevant supervisory authority of any security incident having a significant impact on service continuity without undue delay.

-The NIS Directive is aimed at bolstering cyber security across sectors that rely heavily on information and communications technology (ICT).
-Certain businesses operating in critical industries are known as OESs.
+The NIS Directive/Regulations are aimed at bolstering cyber security across sectors that rely heavily on information and communications technology (ICT).
+Certain businesses operating in critical industries are known as OES.

 - Digital infrastructure

-The UK government has published 14 high-level security principles developed by the National Cyber Security Centre (NCSC) which all operators will be expected to comply with.
+The UK government has published 14 high-level security principles developed by the NCSC, which all OES will be expected to comply with.